ramjotkaur0927-ops/Power-Consumption-Prediction/README.md

 ## 🔍 Exploratory Data Analysis

-EDA was performed to understand:
+Exploratory Data Analysis was performed to understand:

-- Distribution of Zone 3 power consumption
+- Distribution of power consumption
-- Relationship between temperature and power consumption
-- Consumption patterns over time
+- Power consumption patterns over time
+- Relationships between weather variables and electricity consumption
-- Relationships between numerical variables
+- Correlations between numerical variables
-- Correlations between features and the target variable
+- Relationships between input variables and the target variable

-Visualizations were created using:
+### Visualization Libraries

 - Matplotlib
 - Seaborn

 ---

-## 🤖 Machine Learning Models
+## 🤖 Machine Learning

-Three regression models were developed and evaluated:
+Three regression algorithms were developed and compared:

-1. Linear Regression
+### 1. Linear Regression

+Used as a baseline regression model.

-2. Decision Tree Regressor
+### 2. Decision Tree Regressor

+Used to capture non-linear relationships between features and power consumption.

-3. Random Forest Regressor
+### 3. Random Forest Regressor

+An ensemble learning model used to improve prediction accuracy and capture complex relationships within the data.

+---

-### Model Evaluation
+## 📏 Model Evaluation

-The models were evaluated using:
+The models were evaluated using three metrics:

-- Mean Absolute Error (MAE)
+### MAE — Mean Absolute Error

+Measures the average absolute difference between actual and predicted values.

-- Root Mean Squared Error (RMSE)
+### RMSE — Root Mean Squared Error

+Measures prediction error while giving greater weight to larger errors.

-- R² Score
+### R² Score

+Measures how much of the variation in the target variable is explained by the model.

 ---